 I love to teach!

 Welcome to ESOL instruction for international adults.
 Teaching and learning with international adults has been one of life's most enriching experiences.
 We live in a world which needs us to reach out to one another in friendship and mutual respect.
 I hope to hear from you!

 Test are just that...tests.
 Just because you don't perform well on a test doesn't mean you don't read or write well, it indicates that you don't test well.
 It's important to know if you actually don't understand the material or if you just need to learn to be a better test-taker.
 One of the most important things for standardized testing is to read the question first, THEN read the section where you will find the answer.
 Good luck, test takers!

-The ELAs are coming.
-Is your child ready?
-Well, if your child was not practicing reading, vocabulary and math for a few hours per week, there is a great chance that you need a tutor to explain the subject curriculum one more time.
-As the time goes by, the memory fades away.
 My students play games that help to train their memory, speed and attention.
 Education is a year long (including summer time) process that is built up by understanding simple things that will help your child to gain a better knowledge and understanding of next grade math, language, and other subjects.
-Please do not procrastinate!
-Alexei M.

 I think www.wyzant.com is doing a great job bringing together students and tutors.
 Even though some tutors charge up to $70/hour and higher, it is hard to see my qualifications until you try.
 Therefore, I charge $25/hour so that the potential students would try me out and see how good I am on the background of professors and teachers.
 I am trying to bring affordable tutorials to my students for them to know that good tutors are not the most expensive ones.